 There are signs which indicate that cloud and subscription services are the next disruptors in the gaming industry.
 Gaming companies are offsetting a reduction in hardware sales with a substantial increase in subscription services.
-According to the report by Newzoo, revenues generated by the console-based games will increase with a CAGR of over 9.7%, reaching $61.1 billion in 2022 while the PC gaming market will reach $39.5 billion by 2022 with a CAGR of +3.5%.
+According to the report by Newzoo, revenues generated by console-based games will increase with a CAGR of over 9.7%, reaching $61.1 billion in 2022, while the PC gaming market will reach $39.5 billion by 2022 with a CAGR of +3.5%.

 Major Disruptions in the Gaming Industry

 A decade later, the gaming industry was disrupted again with the introduction of the free-to-play model, which required developers to offer the games for free.
-Even though over 90 percent of the players never spent a penny on the free games, the most engaged and hooked players spent tens of thousands of dollars to buy new offerings and tools in the game to hasten their game into the next level or improve their gaming experience.
+Even though over 90 percent of the players never spent a penny on the free games, the most engaged and hooked players spent tens of thousands of dollars to buy new offerings and tools in the game to hasten their game to the next level or improve their gaming experience.
 The new model led to the emergence of new game developers who had mastered the free-to-play model, such as Zynga, while household names such as Attari went bankrupt.

 Subscription Services Emerging Trend in the Gaming Industry

-As mentioned, prior, gaming companies are offsetting drops in hardware sales with increased investment in subscription services.
+As mentioned, gaming companies are offsetting price drops in hardware sales with increased investment in subscription services.
 Currently, gaming subscription services can be divided into two, transformed traditional PC and console gaming models into subscription services and new entrants into the gaming industry offering streaming services.

-1. Transformed Traditional Gaming Companies
+Transformed Traditional Gaming Companies

 - EA Access by Electronic Art (EA): EA is one of the traditional gaming companies that has been offering games via Xbox and switched to the subscription business model.
-Currently, the company offers monthly subscription under EA Access, regarded as one of the earliest console gaming subscription services.
+Currently, the company offers a monthly subscription under EA Access, regarded as one of the earliest console gaming subscription services.
 EA Access gives FIFA, Maden, Battlefield, Dragon Age, and a growing list of new games with a 10% discount to new subscribers.
 Even though EA Access adopted a subscription model very early, it has been overtaken by late entrants such as xxx because they did not adopt an effective strategy for success in the subscription economy.

-2. New Entrants into the Gaming Industry
+New Entrants into the Gaming Industry

 Apart from the old guards of the gaming industry, new companies such as Apple, Amazon, Google, and J2 Global have emerged as key players in the gaming industry, poaching millions of gamers from traditional gaming companies.

 The new entrants will challenge traditional gaming companies once their products have penetrated the subscription economy market, allowing them to fine-tune their services based on consumers’ feedback and enhance their competitiveness.
 It is undeniable that subscription services are the future of the gaming industry.

 The gaming industry should borrow a leaf from companies such as Uber and Netflix, which have attained immense success by offering very few subscription options.
 Dishonesty to trick gamers into signing up for a subscription or preventing them from opting out of their subscriptions is the main reason why subscription services were not accepted sooner by the gaming industry.
 To attain successful subscription offerings, gaming companies must avoid trickery and dishonesty.
-All these issues can be addressed by using a reliable and effective cloud-based service provider such as Tridens Monetization because it offers flexibility, agility, and capacity to develop customer-centric subscription business model.
+All these issues can be addressed by using a reliable and effective cloud-based service provider such as Tridens Monetization because it offers flexibility, agility, and capacity to develop a customer-centric subscription business model.